KothaiKumar/basic-nn-model/README.md

 ## RESULT

-Thus the Process of developing a neural network regression model for the created dataset is successfully executed.
+Thus ,the Process of developing a neural network regression model for the created dataset is successfully executed.